Photo of Morgans Hotel in Swansea.

 Swansea, or Abertawe, is a sprawling coastal city in Wales lining the golden arc of Swansea Bay.
 After heavy bombing during the Second World War, Swansea’s cityscape is a mishmash of tower blocks, remnants of old buildings, and new marina and dockland developments.
 With Changing Places toilets in venues by the beach and in the city centre, Swansea is a great city to explore!
 You can expect to enjoy local delicacies including Loughor Estuary produce such as cockles and laverbread as well.

 Head to Swansea Bay where you’ll find 360 Beach and Water Sports, a Euan’s Guide listed venue that has ‘beach suitable wheelchairs available for use’.
-They are also currently the only beachside location in Wales to have a Changing Places toilet facility.
+This beachside location also has a Changing Places toilet facility!

 Just under thirty minutes from Swansea are the WWT Llanelli Wetlands.
 If you’re looking to take a break from the beach but still want to be outside, these wetlands have been rated 5 star by one reviewer who said, ‘this facility has been made with the disabled in mind’.
 You can even hand feed the rarest goose in the world!